ssyfmei/ssyfmei.github.io/about.md

 permalink: /about/
 ---

-I am **Andrej Karpathy**, a PhD student at Stanford working on Deep Learning.
-My [academic website](http://cs.stanford.edu/people/karpathy/) has much more information.
+I am **Yifeng Mei**, a Master student at University of Minnesota Duluth working on Statistics and Data Mining.
+My [academic website](http://www.d.umn.edu/~meixx115/index.html) has much information.